Cape Breton Highlands National Park: Wildlife

 Birds visible from this park include three species of hawk, two species of owl, northern gannets, kestrel, Bicknell's thrush, and the bald eagle.
 The first nest records of boreal owl for Nova Scotia were found in the southwestern corner of this park in 2004.
 This park is listed as an Important Bird Area.

-Mammals include white-tailed deer, marten, lynx, muskrat, snowshoe hare, beaver, mink, bobcat, river otter, stoat, red fox, raccoon, moose, black bear, skunk, and coyote.
+Mammals include white-tailed deer, marten, lynx, muskrat, snowshoe hare, beaver, mink, bobcat, river otter, stoat, red fox, raccoon, moose, black bear, and coyote.
 The Gaspé shrew, the local name for a smallish variety of the long-tailed shrew, Sorex dispar, can be found on rocky slopes in the park.

+After dramatic declines in the original eastern moose population on Cape Breton Island, Parks Canada transferred eighteen western moose (nine bulls, nine cows) from Alberta's Elk Island National Park to Cape Breton Highlands National Park between 1947 and 1948.
+Today, all moose on Cape Breton Island are descendants of the original 18 moose released into the park, which comprise a genetically distinct population (having been sourced from Alberta) from moose found nearby in mainland Nova Scotia and New Brunswick.

-Aquatic life visible from this park includes North Atlantic right whales, humpback whales, fin whales, minke whales, sei whales pilot whales, Atlantic white-sided dolphins, harbor seals, harp seals, and grey seals.
+Aquatic life visible from this park includes North Atlantic right whales, humpback whales, fin whales, minke whales, sei whales, pilot whales, Atlantic white-sided dolphins, harbor seals, harp seals, and grey seals.

 Reptiles include garter snake, red belly snake, ring-necked snake, smooth green snake, wood turtle and leatherback sea turtle.

-Parks Canada transferred eighteen western moose (nine bulls, nine cows) from Alberta's Elk Island National Park to this national park between 1947 and 1948.

 In late October 2009, country folk singer Taylor Mitchell died as a result of her injuries and blood loss due to coyotes attacking her while she was hiking by herself on the Skyline Trail.
 This incident became the only recorded fatal coyote assault on an adult as well as a Canadian.